 Once a wish is medically approved, the Wish Chairperson will assign a member or members to serve as "Wish Coordinators" who are primarily responsible for meeting with the child and their families and making the wish

 Funding of Wishes

 Our wishes are funded through the generosity of this community via donations from individuals, businesses and organizations; through fundraisers hosted by other organizations to benefit A Child's Wish; and sometimes through grants from charitable foundations.
 A Child's Wish receives no government funds and is not a United Way agency.

 A child’s wish request is only limited by the size of their dreams and imagination.
 However the child’s health condition often dictates the limits of what they can and cannot physically do.
 Our organization carefully reviews each wish request with family and physicians to determine if each child’s wish can be safely carried out.

 Most wishes fall into one of the following categories:

 Go somewhere special – Disneyworld always tops the list.
-However children often wish to go to a special beach, theme park, cruise, concert or sporting event like a Hornet’s Game.
+However, children often wish to go to a special beach, theme park, cruise, concert or sporting event like a New Orleans Saints or Pelicans Game.

-Get something special – Big Screen Televisions, Computers and electronic games are the most popular.
-Terminally-ill children often have physical restrictions and so getting a new computer or game system (Nintendo, X-BOX) is a real dream come true for them.
+Get something special – Big screen televisions, computers and electronic games are the most popular.
+Terminally-ill children often have physical restrictions and so getting a new computer or video game system is a real dream come true for them.
 And since their medical conditions often put financial pressure on their families having their own “shopping spree” can be a wonderful gift.

-Meet someone special – Louisiana children love to meet our local sports heroes on the Saints and Hornets.
-Children often request to visit the Saints facility or meet a special player.
-The New Orleans Saints and New Orleans Hornets have been tremendous supporters of A Child’s Wish and have donated a tremendous amount of merchandise and gifts for local children.
+Meet someone special –Louisiana children love to meet our local sports heroes!
+The New Orleans Saints and New Orleans Pelicans have been tremendous supporters of A Child’s Wish and have donated a tremendous amount of merchandise and gifts for local children.
+Children often request to visit the Saints practice facility or meet a special player.